OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 > [!Note]
 > 32GB is the minimum advised amount of RAM and running below that much can result in leaving you vulnerable to RAM-usage spikes from the Windows OS leading to general instability while running the game.
 48-64GB is the recommended amount of RAM as it gives you adequate headroom for any sort of usage-spikes leading to greater stability while running the game.
 - 40 GB Pagefile
-> [!Note]
-> This part is non-negotiable and is just a standard for lists of this size.
 - At least 617 GB of free space (224 GB for Downloads + 30 GB Free Space & 363 GB for Installation)

 ## Backup Download Links